mrakgr/Trading-Journal/journal_2025.md

 I have the choices now.
 I can spend a month doing nothing.

 Today I didn't get much sleep so I shouldn't be focusing on work or learning.

+8:25pm.
+Yeah, I relaxed nicely today.
+Tomorrow, I will start going back to who I really was.

+Quant trading will be my new route.
+I'll get back to Spiral and poker botting eventually, but I need to build some edges in the market first.

+That should be a good new playlist on my Youtube channel.

+Ultimately, I was lucky to get in with Tao Ceti, and now I am lucky to get out.
+I owe Logris more than just a debt of gratitude for giving me the great opportunity, but now it's time to move on.

+It's time for a rematch with the market after the 2007 - 2014 period of going nowhere.
+I am going to take all of the knowledge that I've attained and crystalize it.
+I am going to find the true way to trade.

+I am very undisciplined when it comes to waiting for good opportunities.

+Daytrading aside, if you look at guys like Minervini and Zanger, they trade high volume breakouts.
+If I want to make huge returns I need to trade stocks which move fast, have volume and limit my risk tightly.
+Not something I can do on a part time basis.

+My current momentum system doesn't fit that bill.
+I have to adjust and do real research on how to do swing trading.
+The same goes for daytrading.

+If I want consistency, position trading like I am doing now won't work.
+I fundamentally did the right thing buying on the way up from the bottom, but ended up putting the money in the wrong instruments and got squat.

+8:40pm.
+I already spent a while looking into IBKR's API and even downloaded the historical data for some large caps.
+I definitely have to look into it again to get into the swing of things.

+Once I have the data, then I will be able to get significant work done.

+In fact, it isn't necessary that I do in-depth research.
+I can start my journey by looking into high volume breakouts that have happened in the past year and build from there.

+In the Momentum Masters book, Minervini and pals talk a lot about how they trade.
+Why not test those insights quantitatively?
+I am bound to get some tips on how to trade better.

+It's inevitable that some people will simply luck into good systems and become wizards that way.
+I am not one of those people, but I can just take their insights and transform them into algorithms.

+I have tons of ideas.
+I basically already know how to trade, but I've yet to cross the threshold into true skill and consistency.
+What I am missing is research and a rigorous trading plan.